pandas-dev/pandas/doc/source/contributing.rst

     ========================== 1 passed in 0.33 seconds ===========================

 The main difference in above example is use of a decorator "@given(st.lists(st.integers()))" which if applied to test case function, generates some random list of int, which is then assigned to parameter of test case.
+Above example clearly helps in adding more coverage for our test functions.

 For more information about hypothesis or in general about property based testing, check below links:

 - https://hypothesis.readthedocs.io/en/latest/quickstart.html